sn4k3/WaterDispenser/README.md

 ###### Power Optimization

-Works with a transistor.<br>
+Works great with a transistor.<br>
-This sensor is only used when needed or when user perform an action, a transistor will be used to control power ON or OFF in order to spare power.
+This sensor is only used when needed or when user perform an action, a transistor will be used to control power ON or OFF in order to spare power.<br>
+Awake operation is almost instantaneous without requiring a preheat.